-I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and a circumstance surrounding this case, including those discussed in the analysis of the Guideline F.
+I considered the potentially disqualifying and mitigating conditions in light of all pertinent facts and circumstances surrounding this case.
+I have incorporated my comments under Guideline F in my whole-person analysis.
+Some of the factors in AG \P 2(d) were addressed under that guideline, but some warrant additional comment.